Common Characteristics of Narcissistic Personalities

 3. Fixation on Appearance

 Much like the mythological Narcissus, people with NPD often develop a strong fixation on outward appearances.
 Some spend hours in front of a mirror every day and feel compelled to fix or adjust their appearance constantly.
-Narcissists are also more apt to discuss the appearances of others or directly belittle them regarding their clothes, body type or facial features.
+Narcissists are also more apt to discuss the appearances of others or directly belittle them regarding their clothes, body type, or facial features.
 In addition to their physical appearance, people with narcissism also focus on creating grand impressions on other people.
 This can lead them to inflate or even fabricate stories that increase their perceived value.

 4. Emphasis on Envy

 A jealous mind is another classic symptom of narcissism.
 While many people feel envious of others at certain points in their life, narcissists can become completely consumed by these feelings.
 They may constantly discuss other people’s property or good fortune in a negative light, or maintain a strong belief that other people are envious of them.
 Some narcissists use this drive to get closer to wealthy or famous people and actively try to associate with them.
+In the workplace, feelings of envy cause the narcissist to steal or at least downplay their colleagues’ work.
+The narcissist may have done little work on a project.
+Still, the narcissist expects his or her name to appear at the top of a project.

 5. Disregard for Other People